Tragic outcome in Santiago de Cuba: Body of young man missing at sea recovered

 Source: Facebook Capture/Aris Arias Batalla

-The celebration that turned into tragedy
+The celebration that turned into a tragedy

 According to Arias Batalla:

-A bathing area prohibited without effective supervision
+A prohibited bathing area without effective supervision

 Source: Facebook Capture/Aris Arias Batalla